Crawford homers as Giants beat Scherzer, Nationals 2-0

-WASHINGTON — Brandon Crawford did something on Sunday that few hitters have done this season.
-He got the best of Max Scherzer.

-Crawford went 4 for 4 with a two-run homer, and the Giants dealt Scherzer his first loss in more than two months, defeating the Nationals 2-0 to win the three-game series.
+WASHINGTON — Brandon Crawford went 4 for 4 with a two-run homer, and the San Francisco Giants dealt Max Scherzer his first loss in more than two months, defeating the Washington Nationals 2-0 on Sunday.

 Derek Holland (4-6), a 10-year veteran facing Washington for the first time, allowed three hits and two walks in five innings as five pitchers combined for the three-hitter.
 Hunter Strickland pitched the ninth for his 13th save.